appacademy/Module-1-Resources/week1/d1-expressions/README.md

 - Avoid asking questions in the middle of the lecturer presenting
   - Lecture Questions Slack channel
   - Q&A time
-- Keep microphone muted at all times, unless asked to speak
+- Keep microphone muted at all times, unless called on
+- Participate
+  - Raise your hand to answer questions posed by the lecturer
+  - Use the participation thread if a general question is asked.
+  - Don't be afraid of saying the wrong thing
+    - A SWE is `wrong` 95% of the time

 ---